Thicker than Water (Only Fools and Horses): Production

 This is the only episode of Only Fools and Horses to feature Reg Trotter.
 Peter Woodthorpe was cast because of his resemblance to David Jason, although Jason himself claimed he could not see any likeness.
 The manner of Reg's departure meant that John Sullivan thought it impossible for the character to return because "he'd blotted his copybook so badly that I couldn't see Del ever accepting him again".
 Reg was later a main character in the Fools prequel Rock & Chips, as played by Shaun Dingwall.

-This official episode was the final appearance of Grandad but his last appearance came in the educational feature "Licensed to Drill" which was shown in schools from 1984 onwards.
+This was the final appearance of Grandad in an official episode, but his last appearance came in the educational feature "Licensed to Drill" which was shown in schools from 1984 onwards.
 Actor Lennard Pearce died during production of the next series.

 The original airing of this episode included a brief exchange where Del reminds Rodney that Reg was not aware if Grandad was alive or dead in the eighteen years he'd been gone, and Rodney comments that they never seem to know either.
 Following Lennard Pearce's death less than a year later this exchange was removed from the episode, with it not being restored for any subsequent airing or home media release.
 However, it remains intact on the iTunes release and this scene is an extreme rarity.